prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/corsair-carbide-400c-review.md

 From power supplies to cases, it seems like Corsair does it all.

 In this post, we're going to be taking a look at one of our favorite cases in their Carbide series line, the 400c.

+**Pros:**

+* Sleek design
+* Sturdy case
+* Small and compact
+* Spacious interior

+**Cons:**

+* A bit pricey

 [Check Reviews on Amazon](https://amzn.to/2PorXR8){: .big-button}